-Many people believe that people who struggle with addiction should withdrawal and fend for themselves within the prison system because that’s what they think they deserve.
-However, individuals who end up in prison while struggling with addiction will most likely continue with addictive behaviors when their prison sentence ends.
+Many people believe that people who struggle with SUD should withdrawal and fend for themselves within the prison system because that’s what they think they deserve.
+However, individuals who end up in prison while struggling with SUD will most likely continue with addictive behaviors when their prison sentence ends.
 So, instead of putting people in jail, it’s better to offer these individuals a chance to get the help they need.

 This misconception is actually a dangerous one.
 Hitting rock bottom could mean a person has finally reached the point where it is too late to get help.
 Everyone’s rock bottom is different.
 For some, it could be when they are beginning to live on the streets or have had a nearly fatal overdose.
 For others, they might not need to experience such drastic circumstances.
 Their wakeup call may just be when they lose a personal relationship or are no longer excelling at school or work.

-The words used when talking about addiction plays a big role in the stigma.
+The words used when talking about SUD plays a big role in the stigma.
 There are some words and phrases that need to be changed in order to create a more accepting environment for people facing addiction.